 Bladen County is covered in Carolina bays.
 That’s White Lake in the middle and Bay Tree Lake in the upper right.
 Both are state parks.
 The outlines of many other Carolina bays that have been drained for agriculture dot the landscape.
 Photo: Google Earth

-MOREHEAD CITY — They are neither confined to the Carolina’s, nor are they bays.
-The fact that their name is misleading is in many ways very appropriate for the enigmatic formations known as Carolina bays.
+MOREHEAD CITY — They are neither confined to the Carolinas, nor are they bays.
+That their name is misleading is in many ways very appropriate for the enigmatic formations known as Carolina bays.

 But it isn’t what they are that holds the mystery; rather it is how did they get here?

 Found in the coastal plains along the Atlantic shoreline, Carolina bays are shallow wetland depressions that are fed by rain or groundwater.
 They range in size from less than an acre to thousands of acres.
 Most of the 500,000 or so Carolina Bays are in the Carolinas and Georgia, with the highest concentration found in Bladen County in North Carolina’s southeast coastal plain.

 The term “bay” is a nod to the various species of bay trees and shrubs commonly found growing alongside most Carolina bays, but they are also unique reservoirs of many species of carnivorous plants, salamanders, frogs, turtles, birds and mammals.

 Viewed from the ground they could easily be overlooked.
 But when viewed from above, Carolina bays create a dramatic imprint on the landscape.
 They all have a distinct elliptical shape, with a northwest to southeast orientation.
 They could be described as the crop circles of the wetlands.
 And oddly, this wouldn’t be their only connection to extraterrestrial theories.